Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Modeling

 with $W(r)\propto r^\beta$ the scale-dependent weighting function.
 In \texttt{pycorr}\footnote{\href{https://github.com/cosmodesi/pycorr}{\texttt{github.com/cosmodesi/pycorr}}}, two-point correlation functions are expressed in terms of the fiducial angular separation $\theta$: the present work expresses bin edges defined with the transverse comoving distance $r_p$.
 For each narrow spectroscopic bin, $r_p$ distances are computed with \texttt{astropy} \cite{astropy2023paper3} at the mid-point redshift $z_j$.
 This sets $z_j$ as a parameter for $\bo$.
 The weighting function $W(r)=r^\beta/\int_{r_{\mathrm{min}}}^{r_{\mathrm{max}}}r^\beta \mathrm{d}r$ is normalized to unity over integration scales, and $\beta=-1$ is chosen following \cite{ménard2014clusteringbasedredshiftestimationmethod, Schmidt2013ClusteringRedshifts}.
 This weighting function up-weights the smaller scales, where higher clustering signal is expected.
 Scale cut choices to apply to our correlation functions are represented by $r_{min}$ and $r_{max}$.
 In literature, other weighting schemes have been explored, such as weighting directly the numerator and denominator of the two-point estimator (described in section \ref{sec:2pcf}), and integrating independently the numerator and denominator \cite{KidsCrossCorrvdB2020,Gatti2018DESY1ClusteringRedshifts,Schmidt2013ClusteringRedshifts}.
 Alternative weighting schemes are not explored in this work.
 The fiducial scale cuts of this analysis are $0.3-3\hMpc$: these cuts are more conservative than the cuts on the first clustering redshifts calibration \cite{HSCClusteringRau2023}, $0.1-1\mathrm{Mpc}$.
 In section \ref{sec:results}, we explore using an even more conservative scale cut ($1-5\hMpc$), and compare the results and error bars obtained.
+The effective scales of the two bins correspond to about 0.6$\hMpc$ and 2$\hMpc$, respectively.
+One can relate auto and cross-correlations with: